jcreedcmu/workbench-doc/workbench-doc.md

 It is a non-goal to run the entirety of the lean kernel, compiler, type-checker, Mathlib etc. inside the web browser.
-It is acceptable to maintain a client-server arrangement where the more memory and computation intensive parts of type-checking Lean take place on the server.
+It is acceptable to maintain a client-server arrangement where the more memory- and computation-intensive parts of type-checking Lean take place on the server.

 It is a non-goal for the Lean FRO to maintain a single workbench server that is meant to accommodate all usage globally.
 The FRO may choose to maintain a server with a deliberately conservative set of expectations of usage.
-For example, the amount of compute or disk storage might be limited, or saved files, if any, might have a short lifetime before being garbage-collected.
-We expect institutional users to install and maintain their own copies of the service if they want a full-featured version of the workbench experience.
+For example, the amount of compute or disk storage might be limited, or saved files, if any, might have a limited lifetime before being garbage-collected.
+We expect institutional users to install and maintain their own copies of the service if they want the members of their institution to have a full-featured version of the workbench experience.

+Although it is desirable, all else equal, for the workbench to be as easy to use for as many users as possible, it is a non-goal for the workbench to work on literally every web browser: it is acceptable to make some compromises in browser coverage if browsers lack features necessary for other goals of the project to be achieved.

 # Data Design